Exit Strategy complete

 Upgrade path

-Negotiate contractual portability clauses with critical providers, including data export in open formats, API access for migration tooling, and transition assistance periods.
-Begin estimating migration timelines and costs for the top three provider dependencies.
+Negotiate contractual portability clauses with critical providers, including data export in open, documented formats, API access for migration tooling, and a transition-assistance period.
+Begin estimating migration timelines and costs for the top three dependencies, and confirm for each a credible target provider and a jurisdiction where the data is permitted to land.

 Risk if stagnant